- By Ian Roth

-"[The clothing] industry has now allowed the integration of a weave of microfibers into certain clothes that allow it to have a UPF, universal protection factor, that's equivalent to SPF of sunscreen," Dr. Davis says.
+The clothing industry has now allowed the integration of a weave of microfibers into certain clothes that allow it to have a UPF, ultraviolet protection factor, that's equivalent to SPF of sunscreen.

-She says universal protection factor is even calculated the same way SPF is.
+Dr. Davis says UPF is even calculated the same way SPF is.

 It's the ratio of the number of minutes you can spend outdoors without developing redness to the skin with the clothing on versus without the clothing on.